8 AI tools like ChatGPT built for research

 Workflow example

 A medical researcher studying cancer navigation had collected 50+ papers in their Zotero library from Google Scholar searches.
-They imported these papers directly into Anara using the platform's Zotero connector.
-They could ask targeted questions like "What are the functions of cancer AI programs in Africa?" and receive answers with source highlighting showing exact source sections, dramatically reducing reading time while maintaining their organized workflow for citations.
+Using Anara’s Zotero GPT integration, they imported these papers directly into the platform via the Zotero connector.
+They could then ask targeted questions like "What are the functions of cancer AI programs in Africa?" and receive answers with source highlighting that pinpointed exact sections within the papers.
+This dramatically reduced reading time while preserving their organized workflow for citations and enabling deeper, GPT-assisted literature exploration.

 Pricing